Share Your Life Story

 Mental health benefits of writing your life story

 Sharing your personal story helps you see you’ve lived a worthwhile life.
 The level of interest your family members display in your history may surprise you.
-Sharing a life story can deepen connections between family members, and children or grandchildren can feel closer to their parent or grandparent as they experience what it was like for them when you were the same age.
+Sharing a life story can deepen connections between family members and children or grandchildren can feel closer to their parent or grandparent as they experience what it was like for them when you were the same age.

 Rather than focusing on what you’ve lost through illness and ageing, sharing your story can renew your vigour as you retell stories and share memories from the past.
-People who feel bored can feel more motivated, and those with depression may experience relief from symptoms as they share their memories.
+People who feel bored can feel more motivated, and those with anxiety and depression may experience relief from symptoms as they share their memories.

 Sharing your personal story can help you re-establish a sense of personal power by exploring ways you coped with tough times in the past and identify how you can use these skills today.